mb2o/docs/auth/usage.md

 <a name="login"></a>
 ### Logging In

-Logging a user into your application is simple using the **login** method on the Auth class.
+Logging a user into your application is simple using the **attempt** method on the Auth class.
 Simply pass the username and password of the user to the method.
-The login method will return **true** if the credentials are valid.
+The attempt method will return **true** if the credentials are valid.
 Otherwise, **false** will be returned:

-	if (Auth::login('example@gmail.com', 'password'))
+	if (Auth::attempt('example@gmail.com', 'password'))
 	{
 	     return Redirect::to('user/profile');
 	}